-KE generation can be estimated by plotting the thermodynamic properties of air parcels on a skew T-lnP chart.
+KE generation can be estimated by plotting the thermodynamic properties of air parcels on a Skew-T Log-P chart.
 A unit area anywhere on the chart corresponds to a specific amount of energy exchange.
-Figure 3 shows a possible circuit around an annual mean Hadley cell.
-The amount of APE converted into KE by a kilogram of air while it completes the plotted circuit is $E \sim 1.4 \times 10^3$ J kg-1.
+Fig. 3 shows a possible circuit around an annual mean Hadley cell.
+The amount of APE converted to KE by a kg of air while it completes the plotted circuit is $E \sim 1.4 \times 10^3 \text{ J kg}^{-1}$ .

-The rate of energy release per unit horizontal area, R, by all the air in motion can be compared with the rate per unit area of energy absorbed from the Sun.
+The rate of energy release per unit horizontal area, R by all the air in motion can be compared to the rate per unit area of energy absorbed from the sun.

-$$R = M E t^{-1} A^{-1}$$ [2]
+$$R = M E t^{-1} A^{-1}$$ (2)

-where M is the mass in motion, t is the time to complete the circuit, and A is the area of the Hadley cell.
-For the schematic circulation indicated in Figure 3(a), $M \sim 10^{18}$ kg, $A \sim 10^{14}$ m2, and $t \sim 3 \times 10^{6}$ s.
-The total rate of energy released by the Hadley cell is $ME t^{-1} \sim 5 \times 10^{14}$ J s-1.
-However, the rate per unit area is only $R \sim 3.6$ W m-2.
-The absorbed solar radiation in the tropics is 100 times larger than R, making the atmosphere an 'inefficient' heat engine.
-(Efficiency of the Carnot cycle is often measured in a way dependent on the temperature difference during the cycle, but this estimate is related to energy input.)
+Where M is the mass in motion, t is the time to complete the circuit, and A is the area of the Hadley cell.
+For the schematic circulation indicated in Fig. 3a, M $\sim 10^{18}$ kg, A $\sim 10^{14}$ m, and t $\sim 3 \times 10^6$ s.
+The total rate of energy released by the Hadley cell is: M E t-1 $\sim 5 \times 10^{14}$ J s-1.
+However, the rate per unit area is only R $\sim 3.6$ W m-2.
+The absorbed solar radiation in the tropics is 100 times larger than R, making the atmosphere an "inefficient" heat engine.
+(Efficiency of the Carnot cycle is often measured in a way dependent on the temperature difference during the cycle, but our estimate is related to energy input.)

-The model has the following properties:
+The model has these properties:

-Warmer air is rising and cooler air is sinking, so the center of mass is lowered and KE is created; the circuit is counterclockwise and the circulation is 'thermally direct'.
-In contrast, the Ferrel cell is a clockwise circuit that reduces KE to increase PE.
+- i.
+Warmer air is rising and cooler air is sinking so the center of mass is lowered and KE is created; the circuit is counterclockwise and the circulation is "thermally direct".

-- 2. A steady state is reached if the frictional losses balance the KE generation. - 3.
+In contrast, the Ferrel cell is a clockwise circuit that reduces KE to increase PE. - ii.
+A steady state is reached if the frictional losses balance the KE generation. - iii.
 The rate of KE generation depends on the area enclosed by the circuit divided by the time to complete the circuit.
-That time depends on the speed of parcels, a point reinforced later when the APE to KE conversion term is considered. - 4.
-The amount of energy converted is proportional to a circuit integral of temperature, so it increases as the temperature difference increases between the warm and cold stages of the cycle.
-During winter the meridional temperature gradient is stronger than summer, and so is the Hadley cell. - 5.
-In winter, the air motion of the Hadley cell is five to seven times stronger than the Ferrel cell, but larger temperature differences occur along the Ferrel circuit.
-So, the net energy conversions are similar (see Energy Box Diagram section below). - 6.
-Large energies are involved, but only a tiny fraction of the solar radiation actually drives the observed motions. - 7.
+That time depends on the speed of parcels, a point reinforced later when the APE to KE conversion term is considered. - iv.
+The amount of energy converted is proportional to a circuit integral of temperature so it increases as the temperature difference increases between the warm and cold stages of the cycle.
+During winter the meridional temperature gradient is stronger than summer and so is the Hadley cell.

+- v.
+In winter, the air motion of the Hadley cell is 5-7 times stronger than the Ferrel cell but larger temperature differences occur along the Ferrel circuit.
+So, the net energy conversions are similar (see Energy Box Diagram section below). - vi.
+Large energies are involved, but only a tiny fraction of the solar radiation actually drives the observed motions. - vii.
 The path followed by air parcels was specified, not predicted.